modelica/ModelicaSpecification/RationaleMCP/0031/ReadMe.md

 All authors of this MCP or their organizations have signed the "Modelica Contributor License Agreement".

 ## Rationale
-The requirements on what Flat Modelica should and shoudn't be are currently being developed in a [separate document](Flat-Modelica-requirements.md).
+The requirements on what Base Modelica should and shoudn't be are currently being developed in a [separate document](Flat-Modelica-requirements.md).

 ## Backwards Compatibility
 It is the goal of this MCP that it should only change the way the Modelica language is described, not either adding, removing, or changing any of the Modelica language features.
 Hence, it should be completely backwards compatible.

 ## Tool Implementation
-While existing Modelica implementations should work just as well before as after incorporation of this MCP, there should still be a proof of concept implementation showing how Flat Modelica can be produced by a tool, and that the Flat Modelica output can then be used as input to a Modelica back end for simulation.
+While existing Modelica implementations should work just as well before as after incorporation of this MCP, there should still be a proof of concept implementation showing how Base Modelica can be produced by a tool, and that the Base Modelica output can then be used as input to a Modelica back end for simulation.
 Ideally, this should be demonstrated using different tools for the two tasks.

 ### Experience with Prototype
 (None, so far.)